krmanik/Manjaro-Linux-on-Android/README.md

 ## Disclaimer

-The software and code samples available on this page are provided "as is" without warranty of any kind, either express or implied. <br/>**Use at your own risk.**
+The software, code and website links available in this GitHub repo are provided "as is" without warranty of any kind, either express or implied. <br/>**Use at your own risk.**

 # Steps to install Manjaro
 1. Install [termux](https://play.google.com/store/apps/details?id=com.termux) and [RealVNC](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android) from play store